Walan-ben/Better-RK-forum/README.md

 To define the ignore list, you must fill in the corresponding text box in the settings section with the list of accounts you wish to ignore.
 The names of the different accounts must be separated by semicolons.

-The list is *common* to both forums.
+The list is *common* to all three forums.

 ### New posts icons
 On the forum index, this feature changes categories' icon when there are new posts in it.